Arrowhead Region: Waterways

-The Arrowhead Region contains three watersheds, the Lake Superior Basin, the Mississippi River Basin, and the Hudson Bay (Rainy River) Basin.
-A unique geological feature is a point north of Hibbing, Minn. from where water has the potential to flow any one of three ways.
-The only other location that this phenomenon occurs within North America is at Glacier National Park in Montana.
+The Arrowhead Region contains three watersheds: the Lake Superior Basin, the Mississippi River Basin, and the Hudson Bay (Rainy River) Basin.
+A unique geological feature is a point north of Hibbing, MN, where water has the potential to flow any one of three ways.
+The only other North American location where this phenomenon occurs is Glacier National Park in Montana.

-Waterways have played an important role in the history of the Arrowhead Region, to include the delineation of the United States and Canadian Borders using the Pigeon and Rainy Rivers and numerous other connected waterways as the boundary.
+Waterways have played an important role in the history of the Arrowhead Region.
+The delineation of the United States and Canadian borders used the Pigeon and Rainy Rivers and numerous other connected waterways as the boundary.
 This same route has been used for centuries by fur traders for the transportation of furs, trade goods, communication, and ideas.
 Another significant water trade route to the interior is the St. Louis River.
 This route could be followed to the present day Mesabi Iron Range or could be transferred to the Mississippi River using the historic Savannah Portage.
 These two waterways made up the main routes from Lake Superior to the "interior," or lands west of the Great Lakes.